Angus Barn: Modern history

 After Eure Jr.'s death in 1988, his wife Alice and his daughter Van became co-owners of the steakhouse.
 Van Eure, who has a Bachelor of Education the University of North Carolina, became the sole owner after her mother Alice's death in 1997.
-Eure once again co-owns the business with her husband Steve Thanhauser, with whom they have children in line to take over running the steakhouse oneday.
-During the COVID-19 Pandemic in 2020, the steakhouse only operated at half of its estimated 900 seating capacity.
+Eure once again co-owns the business with her husband Steve Thanhauser, with whom they have children in line to take over running the steakhouse one day.
+During the COVID-19 pandemic in 2020, the steakhouse only operated at half of its estimated 900 seating capacity.

 In 2019, Restaurant Business Magazine estimated the average check was $72, the average meals sold per year was 313 thousand, and the estimated sales in one year was $22.7 million.
 In 2020, the estimate was updated to place the average check at $75, the average meals sold per year at 315 thousand, and the estimated sales in one year at $24.3 million.

 The annual father-daughter luncheon for the North Carolina Debutante Ball is held at Angus Barn.